 You know when a delegate is done executing on the current thread because the caller cannot do anything until the delegate is done.
 But how do you know when a task is done, and how do you get the result, if there is one?
 Consider the example of turning a synchronous delegate into an asynchronous task.
-We’ll do the same thing we did with threads in Listing 19.1 and thread pools in Listing 19.2, but this time with tasks: The worker thread will write periods to the console, while the main thread writes hyphens.
+The worker thread will write periods to the console, while the main thread writes hyphens.

 Starting the task obtains a thread from the thread pool, creating a second point of control, and executes the delegate on that thread.
 The point of control on the main thread continues normally after the call to start the task (Task.Run()).
-The results of Listing 19.3 are almost identical to Output 19.1.

-Listing 19.3: Invoking an Asynchronous Task
+Listing 19.1: Invoking an Asynchronous Task